 Data which are disseminated through SND will be accessible to order or download from the SND research data catalogue, according to the conditions specified in the data deposit agreement.
 Incoming data are issued a DOI via DataCite, they become findable with both DataCite and Web of Science.
 Some research data in the SND catalogue will also become findable in the CESSDA Data Catalogue, a European research data catalogue for social science data; archaeological data can be found in the ARIADNE portal.

 Research data are often reused for further research or for teaching purposes.
 Researchers who use existing data for their own research should always cite the person(s) who produced the material, in the same way as they would reference publications, and they are asked to notify SND about publications which use data retrieved from SND.
 It is good practice to only use data for the purpose stated at the time of ordering data, and to not pass on them on to other people.

-- Direct access to data means that the material can be downloaded directly from the SND research data catalogue.
+- Data are freely accessible means that the material can be downloaded directly from the SND research data catalogue.
 This is the recommended level if there are no restrictions on the data.

 Read more about the accessibility levels in the SND system.